layer

 It’s a common misconception that a bigger, baggier shirt is the best way to hide a belly.
 In reality, excess fabric often makes you look larger than you are.
 This is where structured materials come in.
 A structured tee is designed to hold its own shape, creating a flattering line from your shoulders down to the hem.
 It doesn’t just hang off your body; it helps define your frame.
 This structure prevents the fabric from collapsing around your midsection, giving you a sharper, more put-together appearance without adding unnecessary bulk.

-The Role of Stretch and Support
+The Right Amount of Stretch and Support

 Stretch isn’t always a bad thing, but it has to be the right kind.
 A small amount of elastane or spandex (think 2-5%) blended with a quality fabric like cotton can add comfort and flexibility without sacrificing structure.
 These modern performance blends are designed to move with you while still retaining their shape throughout the day.
 The key is to find a fabric that offers supportive stretch, meaning it stretches for movement but bounces back, rather than a flimsy stretch that just clings.
 This ensures your shirt works with you, providing comfort without compromising on a clean silhouette.